wp-plugins/team-rosters/readme.txt

 * Added a setting to control the addition of links to single player profile pages from the player names in roster tables
 * Integrated mstw_utility_functions - removed old mstw-admin-utils.php
 * Added if ( !function_exists( 'function_name' ) ) wrappers to all include files
+* The problem with filtering the All Players admin screen by Team MAY BE corrected.
+This bug only appeared on a few installations, so it's difficult to test.
+If it rears its ugly head on your site, the first thing to try is to deactivate all other plugins, including any other MSTW plugins, and re-activate them one by one.
+Please let me know, and I'll work with you to fix it.
 * Cleaned up many details in admin UI

 = 3.1.2 =